-Patrick Duffy is best known for playing Bobby Ewing on the hit drama Dallas.
-He landed the role after starring in the 1976 sci-fi TV series Man From Atlantis.
-Duffy played good brother, Bobby Ewing, on Dallas from the show's debut in 1978 until he left the show in 1985 to pursue other roles.
-When ratings declined, he was convinced to return to the series in 1986 for another six years, pausing briefly to take a personal leave after his parents were tragically murdered during a robbery.
-He also starred in the 1990s sitcom Step by Step, and reprised the role of Bobby Ewing in the 2012 reboot of the nighttime soap Dallas.
+Born in Montana in 1949, actor Patrick Duffy is best known for playing Bobby Ewing on the hit drama Dallas (1978-85).
+He landed the role after starring on the 1976 sci-fi television series Man From Atlantis.
+In 1986, Duffy returned to Dallas for another six years, pausing briefly to take a personal leave after his parents were tragically murdered during a robbery.
+He later starred on the 1990s sitcom Step by Step and reprised the role of Ewing for a 2012 Dallas reboot.

-Duffy grew up in a small town where his parents ran a tavern and struggled to make ends meet.
-After high school, Duffy enrolled in the drama program at University of Washington, graduating in 1971.
+Duffy grew up in a small town in Montana, where his parents ran a tavern and struggled to make ends meet.
+After high school, Duffy enrolled at the University of Washington, where he studied drama and graduated in 1971.

-He eventually moved to Los Angeles and spent several years trying to make it as an actor.
-His big break came in 1976 when he landed the lead in the science fiction series, Man From Atlantis.
-At the time, Duffy was cash strapped.
-"I didn't have enough money to buy a swimming suit, so I had to do it in my underwear," he explained to People magazine, describing his audition for the series.
+Duffy eventually moved to Los Angeles, California, where he subsequently spent several years trying to make it as an actor.
+His big break came in 1976, when he landed the lead part on the science-fiction series Man From Atlantis.
+At the time, Duffy was cash-strapped.
+"I didn't have enough money to buy a swimming suit, so I had to do it in my underwear," he later told People magazine of his audition for the series.